 Magento 2 Advanced Permissions 1.3.0

 Now it is possible to set the same product scope for all admin users within a role.

 Magento 2 Advanced Permissions 1.2.0

 Now it is possible to regulate the access of admin users to creation and editing of new roles.

 New options: limitation of access to product subcategories.

 - Now you can control the access to individual attributes.

 - Restricted websites and stores are hidden from the product page now.

 Amasty Advanced Permissions for Magento 2 and 1 is the best supporting tool for running a multi-vendor marketplace.
-If you have an ordinary e-commerce website, but there are several administrators working there, the extension can be helpful as well.
-Due to the ability to restrict the access to certain backend elements, the module help to reduce the influence of human factor as well as increases the productivity of store managers.
-As we’ve just illustrated, Amasty Advanced Permissions has an intuitive backend, so can start leveraging the extension right after installing it – no complicated customizations are necessary.
+If you have a standard ecommerce website with several administrators working there, the extension can be helpful as well.
+Due to the ability to restrict the access to certain backend elements, the module helps to reduce the influence of human factor, as well as increases the productivity of store managers.
+As we’ve just illustrated, Amasty Advanced Permissions has an intuitive backend, so you can start leveraging the extension right after installing it – no complicated customizations are necessary.
 As for the price of the module, it varies depending on the platform version.
-The Magento 2 extension costs $229, while the Magento 1 module is $169.
+The Magento 2 extension costs $229, while the Magento 1 module is $169.'